This Multigrain Bread recipe is simply amazing. It’s hearty yet soft, and It comes out perfectly every time! This recipe makes two, big loaves.

-- Loaves of bread can be wrapped in a double layers of plastic wrap and stored at room temperature for 3 days.
+- Loaves of bread can be wrapped in a double layer of plastic wrap and stored at room temperature for 3 days.

 - To freeze: wrap with an additional layer of aluminum foil and the multigrain bread can be frozen for up to a month.

-- 3 C unbleached all-purpose flour, plus extra for dusting work surface
+- 3 cups unbleached all-purpose flour plus extra for dusting work surface

-- 4 T unsalted butter , melted and cooled slightly
+- 4 Tablespoons unsalted butter melted and cooled slightly

-- ¾ C pumpkin seeds or unsalted sunflower seeds, (I used sunflower seeds)
+- ¾ Cup pumpkin seeds or unsalted sunflower seeds (I used sunflower seeds)

-- ½ C old-fashioned rolled oats or quick oats
+- ½ Cup old-fashioned rolled oats or quick oats

 - Place cereal mix in bowl of standing mixer and pour boiling water over it; let stand, stirring occasionally, until mixture cools to 100 degrees and resembles thick porridge, about 1 hour.
 Whisk flours in medium bowl.